 - 1. Respect and equitable treatment for all individuals - 2.
 Social responsibility and Christian moral behavior - 3.
 Respect for lawful authority.
-Detailed information on the judicial process is printed in the Holy Family University Graduate Catalog. - 4.
+The Student Code of Conduct judicial process can be accessed via the Holy Family University Graduate Catalog. - 4.
 Examples of misconduct for which students are subject to disciplinary action by the University are: - a.
 Violations of State or Federal law classified as felonies or misdemeanors - b.
 Deliberate destruction of, or damage to, misuse of, or abuse of public or private property - c.
 Assault and/or battery upon another person or the threat thereof, including harassment - d.
 Discriminatory acts committed against anyone in the University community on the grounds of race, religion, national origin, gender or disability - e.
 Violations of the Sexual harassment policy - f.
 Alteration of University identification card or academic records; misrepresentation of one's identification when requested by a member of the University faculty, administration or staff - g.
 Violation of campus safety regulations, including motor vehicle and fire safety regulations - h.
 Loud, obnoxious or menacing behavior which infringes upon the rights of others - i.
 Theft of public or private property including receipt of stolen property - j.
 Lewd or indecent speech or conduct.
 Possession, use or sale of illegal drugs or drug paraphernalia